nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 You know when a ma-ma ain’t the goods in looks and figure, she’s got to make up foh it some.
 And that Susy does.
 And she treats me right.
-Gimme all I wants to drink and brings home the goodest poke chops and fried chicken foh me to put away under mah shirt....
-Youse got to come and feed with us all one o’ these heah evenings.”
+Gimme all I wants to drink and brings home the goodest poke chops and fried chicken foh me to put away under mah shirt.<span class="three-dots"></span>Youse got to come and feed with us all one o’ these heah evenings.”

 It was a party of five when Jake went again to Myrtle Avenue for the